-Located at the southern end of Florida’s Gulf Coast, just before it shatters into the Everglades and 10,000 Islands National Wildlife Preserve, Naples brings together the best of Florida in one glittering, sunswept package.
-Start with the beaches: 17 miles of soft white sand and emerald Gulf water lined with laid-back resorts and golf courses.
-Old Naples is a picture-postcard town of pastel stucco buildings set with fountained courtyards, outdoor cafes, and boutiques.
-Though best known for its upscale shopping, the real news in Naples is food: dozens of small, chef-driven restaurants have opened in the past year, transforming the scene from staid to spirited.
+Located at the southern end of Florida's Gulf Coast, Naples brings together the best of Florida in one glittering, sunswept package.
+Visitors can enjoy 17 miles of soft, white sand and emerald-green waters lined with laid-back resorts and golf courses.
+Old Naples is a picture-postcard town complete with pastel stucco buildings, fountain courtyards, outdoor cafes, and chic boutiques.
+The destination is also known for its delicious food options (think: dozens of small, chef-driven restaurants).

 Where to Stay

-Located in the heart of Naples, the 119-rooms Inn on Fifth impresses with big-resort amenities like spacious bathrooms, a pool with food and cocktail service, complimentary beach shuttle (complete with chairs and coolers), and a full-service spa.
-Book a Club Level suite and you’ll have access to a lounge where breakfast is served late and Champagne flows freely.
-Summer rates start at about $200 and more than double during high season; Club Level rates are exactly twice the regular rate.
+Located in the heart of Naples, the 119-room Inn on Fifth impresses with big-resort amenities like spacious bathrooms, a pool with food and cocktail service, a complimentary beach shuttle (complete with chairs and coolers), and a full-service spa.
+Book a Club Level Suite, and you'll have access to a lounge where breakfast is served late and Champagne is free-flowing.
+Summer rates start at around $350 and more than double during the high season.
+Club Level Suite rates are about twice the regular rate.

 Where to Eat and Drink

-This buzzy Fifth Avenue restaurant is also one of the city’s most stunning, with a curving marble bar, handcrafted mosaics on the floor, and tufted leather banquets.
-The food is equally curated, with fish flown in each day from Europe and beef—Wagyu—weekly from Australia.
-Don’t let anyone talk you out of ordering a soufflé for dessert.
-Expect to pay between $11 and $38 for starters, mains are $36-$59 and worth the splurge.
+This buzzy Fifth Avenue restaurant is also one of the city's most stunning, with a curving marble bar, handcrafted mosaics on the floor, and tufted leather banquets.
+The food is equally curated, with fish flown in each day from Europe and beef — Wagyu —weekly from Australia.
+Don't let anyone talk you out of ordering a soufflé for dessert.
+Expect to pay between $11 and $19 for starters and $22 to $39 for mains.

 Set with twinkling lights and shady trees, the outdoor garden at this Paris-inspired brasserie will have romantic types swooning.
 Inside, the vibe is lively and welcoming.
-Classic bistro fare—steak frites, cassoulet, garlicky steamed mussels, and trout amandine—are well prepared and generously portioned.
-Starters are all under $20; mains run the gamut from $22 to $45.
+Classic bistro fare — steak frites, cassoulet, garlicky steamed mussels, and trout amandine — are well prepared and generously portioned.
+Most starters are under $20, while mains run from $22 to $45.

-Trulucks serves big steaks and some of the freshest stone crabs around--and locals know it’s also the place to come for indulgent old-school desserts like Baked Alaska, multi-layer carrot cake, and Key Lime pie.
-Expect creative after-dinner drinks like the raspberry-hued Voila, which arrives in a cloud of dry-ice smoke, and the black walnut-infused Upper Manhattan.
-Just as nice is the nightly live music is a bonus.
+Trulucks serves up big steaks — plus some of the freshest stone crabs around.
+Locals love it for indulgent old-school desserts like Baked Alaska, multi-layer carrot cake, and Key Lime Pie.
+Expect creative after-dinner drinks like the raspberry-hued Voila!, which arrives in a cloud of dry-ice smoke, and the black walnut-infused Upper Manhattan.
+The nightly live music is a bonus.
 The splurge-worthy eatery offers cocktails from $14.50 and mains from $36.

-Ladies who lunch flock to Sea Salt to nibble gorgeous fresh salads studded with pristine tuna, pink shrimp, and oysters; those with bigger appetites can dig into updated classics like a lobster Reuben.
+Ladies who lunch flock to Sea Salt to nibble on gorgeous, nourishing salads (from $20) topped with fresh tuna, pink shrimp, and oysters.
+Those with bigger appetites can dig into updated classics like crispy chicken sandwiches (from $19).
 The fries and freshly baked bread are also fabulous.
 You can also book a table for dinner.

 What to See and Do